Burmese salads

 Burmese salads (အသုပ်; transliterated athoke or athouk) are a diverse category of indigenous salads in Burmese cuisine.
 Burmese salads are made of cooked and raw ingredients that are mixed by hand to combine and balance a wide-ranging array of flavors and textures.
 Burmese salads are eaten as standalone snacks, as side dishes paired with Burmese curries, and as entrees.
-The iconic laphet thoke (fermented tea leaf salad) is traditionally eaten as a palate cleanser at the end of a meal.
+The most common or popular, the iconic laphet thoke (fermented tea leaf salad) is traditionally eaten as a palate cleanser at the end of a meal.

 Ingredients

-Burmese salads are typically centered on one major ingredient, ranging from starches (e.g., rice and noodles) and cooked ingredients (e.g., Burmese fritters and proteins) to raw fruits and vegetables.
+Burmese salads are typically centered on one major ingredient, ranging from rice, noodles and cooked ingredients (e.g., Burmese fritters), to raw fruits and vegetables.
 Common starches used in Burmese salads include rice, egg noodles, rice vermicelli, rice noodles, and potatoes.
 Burmese salads may also feature raw vegetables and fruits, such as tomatoes, cabbage, onions, kaffir lime, long beans, and mangoes.
 Fermented ingredients, including lahpet (pickled tea leaves), ngapi (fish paste), pon ye gyi (fermented bean paste), and pickled ginger, also feature prominently in several classic Burmese salads.

 The salad ingredients are dressed with various seasonings, including chili oil, garlic oil, and sesame oil, toasted chickpea flour, lime juice, fish sauce, tamarind paste, peanuts, and fried garlic, and then thoroughly mixed by hand.
 Aromatic fresh herbs like coriander, mint, lime leaves, and green onions are also used to garnish Burmese salads.